 What to Do Next

 After you notice a lazy sit in your dog, seek the help of a qualified veterinarian.
-It is very important to seek treatment early on in mobility diseases.
+It is very important to seek treatment early on for mobility diseases.
 This is because such diseases tend to be degenerative meaning that they get worse over time.

 To increase your dog’s chances of recovery, see a vet immediately.